 Experience: 6th year with the Lady Monarchs

-In 18 years as a head coach, Karen Barefoot has compiled 14 winning seasons, nine national post-season tournament appearances and has won two National Coach of the Year awards.
-Barefoot begins her 19th season as a head coach and sixth as the fearless leader of the Lady Monarchs and will represent Conference USA on the national stage as the “Conference Captain” for the 2016-17 season.
+In 18 years as a head coach, Barefoot has compiled 14 winning seasons, nine national post-season tournament appearances and has won two National Coach of the Year awards.
+The passionate mentor begins her 19th season as a head coach and sixth as the fearless leader of the Lady Monarchs in 2016-17.

 The good times kept rolling, as Barefoot played an instrumental role in ODU becoming just the fourth Division I women’s basketball program to reach 1,000 wins with a win on Dec.
 15 at Howard.
 The Lady Monarchs joined Tennessee, Louisiana Tech and James Madison on the 1,000 wins list.